quargsgreene/quargsgreene.github.io/README.md

   This is a love song.

 * [Word Frequency Salad](https://quargsgreene.github.io/word-frequency-salad/)

   View the frequency at which each word within the lyrics occurs.
 You may also input a number of moles and find out how many ways you can arrange them in a circle.
 Screen reader users also have access to the number of occurrences of each word.

 * [Tempestuous Triangles](https://quargsgreene.github.io/tempestuous-triangles/)

+  Have you ever wanted to use your cursor to sketch things using orange, translucent triangles?
+You have arrived at the correct location to do so.
+  Additionally, you may listen to a snippet of the above song and access a secret alert message using a screen reader.

 Cherry Stem
 -----------